-The Company's portfolio will have a high UK content.
-Depending on circumstances, however, the Company may want to hold investments overseas, typically in the United States.
-While the Company invests predominantly in the UK, overseas exposure for the Company may range between 50% of total assets and zero.
-The Company is prepared to make use of both gearing and liquidity, the former by using either short-term borrowed funds or (more likely) derivatives such as FTSE 100 Futures.
-When it believes markets to be overvalued, the Company may either hold part of its resources in cash, cash equivalents (which may, depending on circumstances, include gold) or short term fixed interest securities, or use such derivatives as a way of reducing its equity exposure.
-The Company's gearing will not exceed 50% of shareholders' funds.
-In exceptional circumstances, the Company's liquidity could be as high as 100% of shareholders' funds.
+The Company is prepared to make use of both gearing and liquidity, the former by using short-term borrowed funds or derivatives such as FTSE 100 Futures.
+The Company's gearing will not exceed 50 per cent. of shareholders' funds in aggregate.
+In exceptional circumstances, the Company's liquidity could be as high as 100 per cent. of shareholders' funds.
 These limits would not be exceeded without shareholder approval.

-The Company may from time to time hold fixed interest or index-linked securities and make use of currency hedging.
-The Company may also invest in other investment trusts, especially as a way of gaining exposure to a geographical or industrial area in which the Company preferred not to invest directly.
-The Company's policy is not to invest more than 15% of its gross assets in other investment trusts and other listed investment companies.
+The Company may also invest in other investment trusts, especially as a way of gaining exposure to a region or industry in which the Company preferred not to invest directly.
+The Company's policy is not to invest more than 15 per cent. of its gross assets in other investment trusts and other listed investment companies.

-An analysis of the investment portfolio as at 30 April 2012 can be found on page 6.
+An analysis of the investment portfolio as at 30 April 2013 can be found on page 6.